mgh731/surfs_up/README.md

 The one outstanding difference is the minimum temperature for December being 56 degrees vs the minimum temperature in June being 64 degrees.
 Assuming that 25% of the values for December fall under 69 degrees per the table, we are likely to expect more days where the temperature is this low in December.

 # Summary
 Because these tables show a slight but not entirely dramatic difference between the temperature between June and December months it is not likely this should stop the ice cream and surf shop.
+This data should be analyzed alongside precipitation data to determine how not just temperature, but rain may effect the quality of the whether for these months.

+In addition, as a next step, we may consider doing similar analysis on other months to determine if a planned closure or limited hours for certain months of the year may reduce the risk of business being washed away by bad weather.